These science kits for kids bring science to life through hands-on projects that touch on a variety of sciences.

 These chemistry kits for kids focus on different interests to appeal to a wide range of children and ages.

 Playz Kaboom!
 Explosive Combustion Kit: (Ages 8 – 13) This kit explores explosive combustion with 25 experiments.
+For example, experiments include rockets, helium balloons, fizzy bombs and color explosions.

 Electricity and circuits kits